sidou01/leetcode-practice/README.md

 # Disclaimer

 The content in this repo showcases my journey of learning Algorithms and Data Structures which means the solutions in this repo are probably not optimal and may not follow the best practices.
-So if anyone likes to improve a solution or contribute a better one it would not only help me but also anyone who comes across this repo.
+So if anyone likes to improve a solution or contribute it would not only help me but also anyone who comes across this repo.